 Note: It is important that you register your bank details as soon as possible to avoid delayed payment.
 You must enter your IBAN and BIC codes accurately.
 Information on how to get the IBAN and BIC from your bank statement can be found by following the register your bank details link.
 If you have not registered your bank account details or register them incorrectly your payment will be delayed by up to 6 weeks or you may miss it completely.

-Students who were not awarded funding through the SAF may wish to appeal this decision.
+Students who are not awarded funding through the SAF may wish to appeal this decision.
 Students who were awarded funding may wish to appeal the amount awarded.

 You can appeal the decision if you believe that your application was not correctly considered.
 This might arise if you believe that your application was unsuccessful because of a failure to take account of one or more documents submitted or if you believe an error was made by the Access Office in relation to a document you submitted.

-An application must have been fully completed and considered by the SAF Committee before an appeal can be made; no new or further documentation can be submitted as part of an appeal request; you cannot appeal the criteria set by the Student Assistance Fund Committee to determine eligibility for the Fund.
+An application must have been fully completed and considered by the SAF Committee before an appeal can be made; as part of an appeal, a student can revise an application or submit new information and the appeal may then be referred to the SBA for review.

 Requests for an appeal must be made in the form of a letter within 10 working days of the original decision being communicated to you to the Director of Access.
 Requests for an appeal after this date will not be considered.
 You must outline where you believe an error occurred in the review of your application.
 Any other means of requesting an appeal, other than by way of a letter, will not be accepted.